gsatyam2406/gsatyam2406/README.md

 - 🌱 I’m currently learning C and java
 - 📫 How to reach me , my gmail - gsatyam2406@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like to read and cook ocassionally
+- ⚡ Fun fact: I like to read and cook occassionally

 <!---
 gsatyam2406/gsatyam2406 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.